Boro23-wq/boro-blogs/content/blog/next/incremental-static-regeneration.md

 ![incremental-static-regeneration](./assets/incremental-static-regeneration.gif)

-The application above is demonstrated in Next.js blog available [here](https://nextjs.org/blog/next-9-5#stable-incremental-static-regeneration).
+The application above is demonstrated in the Next.js blog available [here](https://nextjs.org/blog/next-9-5#stable-incremental-static-regeneration).
 Please try it out on your own.

 ## Code in-depth

 Let us have a quick review of the code and understand how that works.
 The asynchronous `getStaticProps` method statically generates and fetches data at build time.
-We make a query that makes a request to an the GitHub endpoint.
+We make a query that makes a request to a GitHub endpoint.
 The query resolves to the content (emoji reactions) of the issue we want to grab from a particular repository.

 ### Querying an endpoint: